Top 14 Venture Capital Firms for FinTech Startups

 2. StepStone Group

-StepStone Group is a global private markets firm that creates customized investment portfolios for its partners.
-They build these portfolios by integrating primary, secondary, and co-investment opportunities across different asset classes.
+StepStone Group is a global private markets firm that operates as both a private equity firm and a venture capital investor.
+They provide investors with customized portfolios that combine primary, secondary, and co-investments across various asset classes.

-This firm is a strong potential partner for founders seeking a flexible investor that can provide support across multiple funding stages.
-If you're building a company in the financial services space, their deep industry knowledge could be a significant asset.
+StepStone is a good match for founders seeking a long-term financial partner capable of supporting growth across multiple funding rounds.
+If your company is in the financial services space, their deep market presence could be a significant asset.

-- Industries of focus: Banking, Financial Services, FinTech, Real Estate Investment
+- Industries of focus: Banking, Financial Services, FinTech, and Real Estate Investment

-- Geographical presence: Headquartered in New York with a global investment focus
+- Geographical presence: Based in New York, New York

 - Founded: 2007